Spy Pond

-Spy Pond, also known as Spie Pond in the 17th and 18th centuries, is a 103 acre kettle hole pond located near the heart of Arlington, Massachusetts, adjacent to the Minuteman Bikeway.
+Spy Pond, also known as Spie Pond in the 17th and 18th centuries, is a 103 acre kettle hole pond located near the heart of Arlington, Massachusetts, United States, adjacent to the Minuteman Bikeway.

 History

 Geological history

 Fifty thousand years ago, the area of Arlington where Spy Pond now sits was covered a mile deep in ice by the Wisconsin Glacier.
 Fifteen thousand years ago, the ice began to recede, leaving depressions or "kettle holes" in its wake.
 Initially filled with water from the receding glacier itself and then by natural runoff, the kettle holes eventually formed small lakes and ponds throughout the area.

 Spy Pond is now fed by a combination of groundwater and surface runoff from the surrounding area.
 Spy Pond currently has an average depth of 12 feet (3.7 m) and a maximum depth of 36 feet (11 m).

 The pond has a two-acre (0.8 ha) island, Elizabeth Island, which was privately owned (but undeveloped) until 2010, when Arlington Land Trust (in collaboration with the Massachusetts Audubon Society) agreed to purchase the property and set it aside for conservation.